Most used Architectures

 For example, if one of the 1oo2 channels fails (for example, one of the valves remains seized and cannot close) then the architecture degrades to 1oo1 because we still have 1 valve to close in case of Safety Function is demanded by the SIS.

 The following graphic compares several architectures.
-On the vertical axis we have the PFDavg (average probability of failure on demand) and on the horizontal the value of MTTFS (“Mean Time To Fail Safe.”
+On the vertical axis we have the PFDavg (average probability of failure on demand) and on the horizontal the value of MTTFS (“Mean Time To Fail Spuriously.”
 This parameter measures how often it is likely that a SIF safe failure will occur and therefore shutdown the process).

 2oo3 architecture is the most used in critical systems where we need both safety and process availability.